Best Jazz Songs:

 Concert – Symphony Hall, Boston, MA November 30, 1947

 The first edition of the All Stars was captured in scintillating form at Boston’s Symphony Hall on November 30, 1947.
-Armstrong chose many old favorites to perform with the All Stars, including “(What Did I Do to Be So) Black and Blue,” a Fats Waller-Andy Razaf composition that Armstrong originally recorded in 1929 and turned into what is now known as the first protest song.
+He chose many old favorites to perform with the All Stars, including including the Louis Armstrong song “(What Did I Do to Be So) Black and Blue,” a Fats Waller-Andy Razaf composition that Armstrong originally recorded in 1929 and turned into what is now known as the first protest song.
 By 1947, a new, more complex form of jazz known as bebop had sprung up, populated by musicians who admired Armstrong’s trumpet playing but were embarrassed by his use of showmanship.

 Many of these musicians, including Dizzy Gillespie, routinely criticized Armstrong in the jazz press (Gillespie called him “a plantation character” in 1949), leading many young African-Americans to abandon Armstrong in ensuing years.
 This hurt Armstrong, as he broke down numerous barriers for his race and had highly publicized outbursts about racial injustice in Little Rock in 1957 and Selma, Alabama 1965.
 Gillespie and many others later recanted their original feelings, but Armstrong still is not given enough credit in some circles for his role as a Civil Rights pioneer.

 Decca recording session – New York City, NY August 25, 1950

 In 1949, Armstrong signed back up with Decca after a few years recording for RCA Victor.
 With Milt Gabler supervising his recordings, Armstrong embarked on a string of covers of then-current hits, much as he did for OKeh in the early 1930s.